Clivern/Beaver/README.md

 ### Config & Run The Application

-Hamster uses [dep](https://github.com/golang/dep) to manage dependencies so you need to install it
+Beaver uses [dep](https://github.com/golang/dep) to manage dependencies so you need to install it

 ```bash
 # For latest dep version